The Cinema Cafe

 Barbara Stanwyck and Fred MacMurray

 This initial pre-Double Indemnity pairing of Barbara Stanwyck and Fred MacMurray stars the former as a twice-convicted shoplifter accused of a similar third offense.
 MacMurray plays the prosecutor who knows that a conviction over the Christmas Holidays is an unlikely prospect.
 Postponing the trial, he puts up her bail and takes her to his mother's home for the holidays.
 Sympathy and endearment for the enchanting Stanwyck steadily increases as she flourishes in this warm and loving environment unlike that of her own upbringing.
 Her heartfelt appreciation for the generous kindness shown makes for a most cherished cinematic story full of humour, festive spirit and emotional sincerity.
 The reason for the narrative's quality, including some inventive character building madcap situations, is primarily due to its script by the noted, soon to be director, Preston Sturges.
 Mitchell Leisen directed with style and is especially deft at blending the comedic elements with the cold reality of Stanwyck’s visit to her mother’s residence and an impending trial.
 The bittersweet resolution still leaves us confident that love will triumph over adversity.
-Remember the Night is well worth remembering for what Christmas is really about: charity and kindness... and for those in the U.S. who can partake, being on TCM (updated) Saturday, December 9 (2023) at 3:15 pm PST and Wednesday, December 20 at 5 pm PST.
+Remember the Night is well worth remembering for what Christmas is really about: charity and kindness... and for those in the U.S. who can partake, being on TCM (updated) Sunday, December 22 (2024) at 7 pm PST.

 Margaret Sullavan, James Stewart and Frank Morgan